WIC - Women, Infants & Children

 Don't forget to use your benefits!
 Utilizing your WIC benefits helps our program receive appropriate funding to continue to serve our community.

-Breastfeeding discussion groups: Each month, our peer counselor holds a breastfeeding discussion group for pregnant and postpartum families to learn about different breastfeeding topics.
+Lactation Destination Club: Each month, our peer counselor holds a breastfeeding support group for pregnant and postpartum families to learn about different breastfeeding topics.
 Please call the office if you're interested in attending.
 More information is listed above.

 Farmers' market coupons expire on November 30.
 If you need a list of approved farmers' markets, please contact the office.